switer/Zect/README.md

 ```

 * **replace**
-This options is uesed to reduce one level document structure. if attribute value equal "true",
+This option is uesed to reduce one level document structure. if attribute value equal "true",
 will replace component's element with it's main child element.

 Component template: